Core-based statistical area: Definition

-Unlike in past years, the metropolitan areas in New England are currently county-based, consistent with those in the rest of the U.S. Previously, these were referred to by the Census Bureau as NECMAs (New England county metropolitan areas) and were separate from the normal census counts for the areas, which used cities and towns as their basis.
+The metropolitan areas in New England became county-based, consistent with the rest of the U.S. Previously, these were referred to by the Census Bureau as New England county metropolitan areas (NECMA) and were separate from the normal census counts for the areas, based on cities and towns.
 They have essentially swapped places now, with the city and town areas (or NECTAs, for New England city and town areas) being the separate listings.

-Despite there not being much change in the basic definition, 49 new metropolitan areas were formed as a result of the new rules for them.
+Not much changed in the basic definition, but 49 new metropolitan areas were formed.
 Over 550 other areas were classified as micropolitan.
-All told, the present rules have defined 935 CBSAs in the U.S. and Puerto Rico.
+The rules have defined 935 CBSAs in the U.S. and Puerto Rico.
 Eleven of the CBSAs have metropolitan divisions, 29 in total.
-In comparison, the definition of metropolitan areas in 1999, the last year areas were formed based on the 1990 rules for them, there were 284 metropolitan areas, with 19 of the areas providing 76 primary metropolitan areas (the equivalent of divisions); almost three times the number of areas overall are now recognized by the OMB.
+In comparison, the definition of metropolitan areas in 1999, the last year areas were formed based on the 1990 rules for them, has 284 metropolitan areas, with 19 of the areas providing 76 primary metropolitan areas (the equivalent of divisions).
+Almost three times the number of areas overall are recognized by the OMB.